magie-network/MAGIE/README.md

+# MAGIE
-Code useful for Irish magnetometers.
+## Code useful for Irish magnetometers.
 Such as downloading from the website.

 # File Problems
 - Cases of repeated time stamps with different measurement values for dunsink and armagh.